vre-charite/service_hpc/README.md

 # service_hpc

-This service is built for communicating with HPC (auth, job submission, retrieve job status).
+This service is built for communicating with HPC (auth, job submission, retrieve job info, retrieve node and partition info).
 It's built using the FastAPI python framework.

 ## Installation